hyperledger/identus-docs/documentation/home/concepts/glossary.md

 ## H
-### Holder
+### Holder {#holder}
-An entity will take on this role by possessing one or more [verifiable credentials](#verifiable-credentials) and generating [verifiable presentations](#verifiable-presentations).
+An entity will take on this role by possessing one or more [verifiable credentials](#verifiable-credential) and generating [verifiable presentations](#verifiable-presentation).
 Also takes the role of a prover when presenting verifiable credentials for verification.